 Copyright, Project CBD.
 May not be reprinted without permission.

-Is there a doctor in the house?
-The Food and Drug Administration (FDA) is ailing and needs some serious attention.
 The FDA has got a bad case of CBD – as in Chronic Bureaucratic Dysfunction.
 This affliction has been evident for some time, but the symptoms are getting worse.

 A year has passed since President Trump signed the 2018 Farm Bill, which legalized the cultivation of industrial and CBD-rich hemp.
 So, how’d it go?